GabrielFinotti/HyperGenMusic-API/README.md

    SECRET_KEY=your_secret_key
    ```

-4. Run in development mode:
+4. Run in development mode with auto-reload:
    ```bash
    npm run dev
    ```